-That has all changed with the introduction of the CSAA Central Station Operators online training module from the Central Station Alarm Association (CSAA) International.
-CSAA gathered skilled professionals with decades of experience to create eight, interactive modules including targeted assessments that accurately gauge student retention and mastery of the topics.
+That has all changed with the introduction of the TMA Central Station Operators online training module from The Monitoring Association (TMA).
+TMA gathered skilled professionals with decades of experience to create eight, interactive modules including targeted assessments that accurately gauge student retention and mastery of the topics.
 Some of the key topics include:

 - Operational Overview